hypothesis/frontend-toolkit/docs/js-guide.md

 check can be ignored using `// @ts-ignore` comments.
 As with ESLint suppressions, try to scope these to the smallest possible scope.

+For more help on this, see the [Typechecking FAQs](typechecking-faqs.md) page.

 ## Testing

 Hypothesis makes use of extensive unit testing to help prevent regressions.